kolldavi/Web-Development/worthBaseball/README.md

-This is a WeatherApp that uses html, php, bootstrap and css to tell you the weather of a city you type in
+This is a website build for the Worth Athletic Association
 ============================================================================================================